bzantium/simplex-method-matlab/README.md

 # Simplex Method Matlab Implementation

-This is matlab implementation of simplex method for better understanding of the algorithm.
-Two phase simplex method is used for non-canonical form problems.
+This is matlab implementation of the two-phase simplex method for better understanding of the algorithm.

 #### There are three modes for choosing pivots - to avoid degeneracy